Todd Lemke, Publisher

 Matt is the youngest of four boys, meaning there was always someone around with whom to play football and wrestle.
 This prepared him to play in many sports at Ralston High School.
 He earned a degree in Graphic Design, Computer Graphics, and Illustration from The Creative Center in 2005.
 Matt’s professional life has taken him from Hayneedle to DocuLynx to Fat Brain Toys.
 This DIY’er enjoys building and welding, and considers himself an amateur carpenter, shade-tree mechanic and blacksmith, all of which are useful skills as he and his wife, Chelsie, are currently fixing up a home in Ralston.
 Matt retains his love of the outdoors—camping, hiking, and biking as often as possible.
 When they are done with all these projects, Matt likes to relax with a cigar and small-batch bourbon while hanging out with Chelsie, bull terrier Koa, and mini schnauzer Ozzy.

 Derek Joy, Senior Graphic Designer

 Derek came to Omaha Magazine highly recommended…after all, the person previously sitting at his desk was his wife, Rachel Joy.
 Derek became interested in art at age 5, when he began painting miniatures, a hobby he continues to this day.
 His interest in art took him to the University of Nebraska-Lincoln, where he earned a BFA, with an emphasis in painting, illustration and design.
 He previously worked as a graphic designer at Lovely Skin.
-In his off hours, he is a musician, specializing in synthesizers, and dad to Rachel and his young star, Nova, who turned one in November.
+In his off hours, he is a musician, specializing in synthesizers, and dad to Rachel and his two young stars—Nova & Orion.

 Mady Besch, Graphic Designer II